 Olejniczak feels connected to Chopin, he laughs that he is friends with Chopin’s ghost.
 He started with taking part in the Chopin Competition.
 It is a well-known fact that it is very hard for a Polish pianist to be recognized without taking part in the competition.
 So he did, and to his surprise he won it and became famous thanks to Chopin.
 Fortunately enough, he always liked Chopin’s music and didn’t feel forced to play it.
 Previously he would have to play Chopin at all of his concerts.
 He was known abroad as a pianist from Poland who won the Chopin Competition.
 Now that he can choose the repertoire by himself he still often chooses Chopin.

-Author: Małgorzata Kosińska, the Polish Music Information Center, Polish Composers Union December 2001, update: November 2009, Translated by: Zuzanna Wiśniewska, September 2015
+Originally written in Polish by Małgorzata Kosińska, Polish Music Information Center, Polish Composers' Union, December 2001.
+Translated by: Zuzanna Wiśniewska, September 2015.
+Updated by MG, March 2019.